mtong28/MSc-Thesis-Ovarian-Cancer-Analysis/README.md

 # MSc-Thesis-Ovarian-Cancer-Analysis (Transcriptomic Analysis)

-This repository contains the core workflow and R scripts used for my MSc thesis at Queen Mary University of London, focusing on the identification and validation of disease-associated lncRNAs in High-Grade Serous Ovarian Cancer (HGSOC) and other cancer types.
+This repository contains the core workflow, Linux environment logs, custom Python scripts, and R scripts used for my MSc thesis at Queen Mary University of London.
+The project focuses on the identification and validation of disease-associated lncRNAs in High-Grade Serous Ovarian Cancer (HGSOC) and other cancer types.

+---

 ## 🔬 Project Overview
 The project involves processing whole-transcriptome bulk RNA-Seq data from clinical biopsies (Canbuild study) and public databases (TCGA) to discover lncRNAs correlated with disease severity, tumor purity, and patient survival.